BScAgric (Crop Production Systems)

 Soil and Water Management

 In the field of Soil and Water Management, you are trained to understand the nature, importance and management of soil and water as they relate to crop production and enviromental management.
-You can major in Soil Science and either Agronomy, Chemistry, Horticulture or Viticulture.
+You can major in Soil Science and either Agronomy, Horticulture or Grapevine Science.
 Taking one of these streams prepares you for a variety of careers in the agriculture industry or enviromental-related industries, including careers such as consultant, entrepreneur, manager, technician or researcher.

 Furthermore, minimum grades in the following subjects are required: